 Gateway of India, Mumbai

 Among the most iconic landmarks in Mumbai, the Gateway of India was built to commemorate the arrival of King George V and Queen Mary in India in 1911.
-The construction of the monument was completed in 1924.
-Ever since, the monument has been one of the frequented hangout spots in the city.
+The monument’s construction was completed in 1924, and ever since, the monument has been one of the most frequented hangout spots in the city.

 Hampi, Karnataka

 A historical village in the state of Karnataka, Hampi is thronged for its many temple complexes that date back to the Vijayanagara Empire.
-The group of monuments in the village were inscribed on the UNESCO’s list of World Heritage Sites back in 1986, which is a testament to the historical and cultural significance of this place.
-If you like exploring history, then this is a place you must not miss to explore.
+The group of monuments in the village were inscribed on UNESCO’s list of World Heritage Sites back in 1986, which is a testament to this place’s historical and cultural significance.
+If you like exploring history, then this is a place you must not miss exploring.

 Gwalior Fort, Madhya Pradesh

-A hill fort near the eponymous city, Gwalior Fort, is believed to be at least a millennium old.
-Several inscriptions and monuments within the fortress even indicate the existence of the structure even in the beginning of the 6th century.
-It is also regarded as an impregnable fort.
-If you happen to travel to Central India, then an excursion to Gwalior Fort is a must.
+Near the eponymous city, Gwalior Fort, a hill fort is believed to be at least a millennium old.
+Several inscriptions and monuments within the fortress even indicate the existence of the structure even at the beginning of the 6th century.
+It is also considered as an impregnable fort.
+If you happen to travel to Central India, an excursion to Gwalior Fort is a must.

 Jallianwala Bagh, Amritsar

-A memorial of national importance and historic garden, Jallianwala Bagh in Amritsar is a reminder of the massacre that took place here in 1919.
-It is one of the most tragic chapters in the history of India, and hordes of travellers coming to Amritsar learn about the same by visit Jallianwala Bagh.
-The marks of bullets on the walls of the garden can still be seen at the site.
+A memorial of national importance and historical garden, Jallianwala Bagh in Amritsar is a reminder of the massacre that took place here in 1919.
+It is one of the most tragic chapters in the history of India, and hordes of travellers coming to Amritsar learn about the same by visiting Jallianwala Bagh.
+The marks of bullets on the garden walls can still be seen at the site.

 Qutb Minar, Delhi

 Next on this list of top historical places in India is another gem in the crown of Delhi, Qutub Minar.
-Built in the 13th century, the minaret soars to a height of about 72.5 metres with a diameter of 14.32 metres at its base and 2.75 at its peak.
-Standing in the courtyard of the complex is a 7-metre tall iron statue which is also a major attraction.
+Built-in 13th century, the minaret soars to a height of about 72.5 metres with a diameter of 14.32 metres at its base and 2.75 at its peak.
+Standing in the complex’s courtyard is a 7-metre tall iron statue which is also a major attraction.

 Chhatrapati Shivaji Terminus, Mumbai

-Formerly known as Victoria Terminus, Chhatrapati Shivaji Terminus is a historic terminal station in the city of Mumbai.
-It is not just the gateway to the financial epicentre of the country but also an architectural beauty and a sight to behold.
+Formerly known as Victoria Terminus, Chhatrapati Shivaji Terminus is a historic terminal station in Mumbai.
+Chhatrapati Shivaji Terminus is not just the gateway to the financial epicentre of India but also an architectural beauty and a sight to behold.
 That is why it is often counted among the must-visit places in Mumbai and top historical places in India.

 Orchha Fort, Orchha